ofnode/of/README.md

 - Sound and video features are disabled due to use of closed-source FMOD and QuickTime libraries in openFrameworks which are not acceptable for this project.

-- OF_KEY_CTRL, OF_KEY_ALT and OF_KEY_SHIFT are not working because currently OF have to callback keyPressed() two times to check both LEFT and RIGHT modifiers.
-Use LEFT or RIGHT keys in code directly (e.g. OF_KEY_LEFT_SHIFT).
+- OF_KEY_CTRL, OF_KEY_ALT and OF_KEY_SHIFT are not working because currently OF have to callback keyPressed() two times to check both for left and right modifiers.
+Use left or right keys in code directly (e.g. OF_KEY_LEFT_SHIFT).

 For other differences between openFrameworks and CrossOF see `Patches` folder.